GoogleCloudPlatform/community/docs/styleguide.md

 ### Numbered lists

-Use numbered lists when it’s essential that the items be done in a specific order.
+Use numbered lists when it's essential that the items be done in a specific order.
 Otherwise, use a bulleted list.
 Don't use a numbered list as a way to count the things in the list.

 **For example:**